Kalkkis93/Data-analysis-with-Python/README.md

 # Data-analysis-with-Python

 This is a little data analysis project with Python and PostgreSQL.
-If you want to test the codes, please make a new database in PostegreSQL with the following infos:
+If you want to test the codes, please make a new database in PostegreSQL with the following instructions:
 - Username: myrole
 - Password: myrole
 - Host: localhost